-Dela Anyah was born in 1986 in the city of Accra.
+Born in 1986 in the city of Accra, Dela Anyah is an Artist, Designer and Writer.
 He attended Achimota Secondary school where he studied Agricultural Science.
 He later pursued a college degree at the Paris Graduate School of Management where he undertook a BBA degree in Marketing.
 His journey in the world of art can be said to have been discovered through sheer curiosity.

 As a child, Dela had the flair for the arts.
 Having spent a considerable amount of time in his mother’s atelier while growing up, he made figurines with pieces of cloth and doodled every chance he got using the blank back pages of his mother’s fashion magazines.
 In Achimota School, he began the habit of doodling funny characters in the notebooks of his friends.
 It was also in Achimota School that his love of history and antiques were nurtured, as he spent occasions exploring old rooms saturated with history, pathways and buildings that contained what he saw as treasures from the past.